-Eperoto’s software relies on a theoretical framework often referred to as “Decision Analysis”, “Decision Theory”, “Litigation Risk Assessment,” and sometimes “Decision tree modeling”.
+Eperoto’s software relies on a theoretical framework often referred to as “Decision Analysis”, “Decision Analysis”, “Litigation Risk Assessment,” and sometimes “Decision tree modeling”.
 On this continuously updated page, we will share what we hope will become a comprehensive reading list of books, articles, and other materials covering this topic from a dispute resolution perspective.
-If there is a particular article that you are having trouble obtaining, let us know and perhaps we can help you find it (many of them are for free available online).
+Please don’t hesitate to get in touch if you find that we are missing something specific.
+If there is a particular article that you are having trouble obtaining, let us know and perhaps we can help you find it (most are available online).

 Everything should be made as simple as possible, but not simpler.